nxp-archive/openil_sja1105-tool/docs/md/sja1105-kmod.1.md

 :   Location relative to the /lib/firmware directory where the static
     configuration held by userspace (staging area) is held.

+sja1105,host-port-connection

+:   MAC node of the host and switch port node that are connected.
+    First entry is the MAC node, second entry the switch port node, e.g. sja1105,host-port-connection = <&fec2 &swp4>;

 reset-gpio

 :   GPIO connected to the reset input of the switch chip.